The benefits of centralising your email marketing

 Chad S White, Oracle

-Social media, on the other hand, is currently going through a cultural upheaval.
-More and more people are calling for tighter regulation, as social media is increasingly seen as enabling some users to spread unethical content and behaviour.
+Social media, on the other hand, is currently undergoing a cultural shift.
+The ever-increasing spotlight on the spread of unethical content and behaviour by some users is leading more and more people to call for tighter regulation, as social media platforms are being seen as not doing enough to combat this.
+And with the rise of more data-savvy users, social media companies are much less trusted with personal data than before - after a series of malpractices and arguably unethical behaviours involving data and digital privacy were made public.
 As a result, increasing numbers are turning away from platforms and subscriber levels are dropping.
 In marketing terms, this is one of the only channels which is seeing a declining audience number.

 "Approximately 74% of Facebook users deleted the app between 2017 and 2018"